scubamuc/scubamuc.github.io/Readme.md

 ## Restore Snap snapshot using Snap restore

-* when moving to new device, be sure to install nextcloud-snap first
+* when moving to new device, be sure to install Nextcloud snap first
 * snap restore replaces previous installation incl. certs, DB and data
 * see documentation in `man snap` and [snapcraft](https://snapcraft.io/docs/snapshots#heading--restoring)